RetroDECK/ES-DE/FAQ-ANDROID.md

 ## What game systems/platforms and emulators are supported by ES-DE?

 See the _Supported game systems_ section at the bottom of the [Android documentation](ANDROID.md#supported-game-systems) where there's a table listing all supported systems/platforms and emulators.

+## Can I split my game system directories across multiple storage devices?

+Yes but this is not recommended.
+It's tedious to setup and not how ES-DE is intended to be used.
+If you still insist on doing it you can read the _Splitting system directories across multiple storage devices (not recommended)_ section in the [Android documentation](ANDROID.md#splitting-system-directories-across-multiple-storage-devices-not-recommended).

 ## When I launch a game using RetroArch I just see a black screen, what is wrong?